The Dangers of Football

 Both the NFL and the NCAA are dealing with lawsuits regarding head injuries.
 That these three young boys all died due to head injuries is cause for concern.
 High school football programs are now likely to be looking at adopting rules about concussions and hard hits.

 At least one of the young men who died, collapsed after a particularly vicious hit.
 While the personal injury implications of these deaths remain unclear, the attorneys at Greg Coleman Law urge school districts to create robust concussion and post-hit policies that protect football players in and around Knoxville, Tennessee.
+If your child has been injured or died while playing in a football game contact the Knoxville personal injury attorneys at Greg Coleman Law for a free consultation.

 If your or a loved one has been injured, call (865) 247-0080.